 Costs I start by assessing the effects of the reforms on the net costs for the government.
 I estimate the effects of the reforms on three components of government costs.
 The first component of the costs is the increase in unemployment insurance spending, which is partially mechanical (driven by the increased generosity of benefits for mothers who do not change behavior in response to the policy change) and partially behavioral (driven by the fiscal externalities on government revenue of behavioral responses to the policy change).
 The second component of the costs is parental leave benefits.
 In Section 4, I document significant program interactions between parental leave and unemployment insurance that need to be considered when calculating the net costs of the policy change.
-For example, the fact that more generous unprotected benefits lead to crowding out of parental leave benefits is a saving for the government that needs to be taken into account.
+For example, the fact that more generous unemployment benefits lead to crowding out of parental leave benefits is a saving for the government that needs to be taken into account.
 The last component of the costs is the effect of the policy changes on labor force participation and earnings and, therefore, on tax revenues.
-Evidence from Section 5 shows that the behavioral responses to the increased generosity of unprotected benefits have negative and persistent income on labor force participation and earnings that need to be taken into account in calculating the net costs.
+Evidence from Section 5 shows that the behavioral responses to the increased generosity of unemployment benefits have negative and persistent income on labor force participation and earnings that need to be taken into account in calculating the net costs.
 Figure 10 shows the results of the estimation of equation 2 on individual-level monthly unemployment insurance benefits, individual-level monthly parental leave benefits, and monthly gross earnings.

-Table 9 reports the net cost for the government of the reforms up to 48 months from the end of compulsory maternity leave.
-For the replacement rate reform, the net cost for the government of increasing the level of benefits on UI benefits corresponds is 228 EUR, which is the cumulative increase in monthly UI spending between t = 0 and t = 48.
+Table 10 reports the net cost for the government of the reforms up to 48 months from the end of compulsory maternity leave.
+For the replacement rate reform, the net cost for the government of increasing the level of benefits on UI benefits corresponds is 2160 EUR, which is the cumulative increase in monthly UI spending between t = 0 and t = 48.
 This cost is comprehensive of the policy change's mechanical cost and policy change's behavioral cost.
-Because of program substitution, increasing unprotected benefits generate savings for the government in the form of lower parental leave spending, equal to 67 EUR.
-The reform generates long-term losses in earnings of 497 EUR, assuming a tax rate of 27%.
-This translates in a loss in tax revenue of 134 EUR.
-Taken together, the total net costs of changing the level of benefits is equal to 295 EUR.
+Because of program substitution, increasing unemployment benefits generate savings for the government in the form of lower parental leave spending, equal to 615 EUR.
+The reform generates long-term losses in tax revenue of 1229 EUR.
+Taken together, the total net costs of changing the level of benefits is equal to 2774 EUR.

 I estimate the costs of the duration reform similarly.
-The increase in UI spending driven by the increase in benefit duration is equal to 898 EUR, a much higher effect than the replacement rate reform given the higher generosity of the duration reform.
-Increasing the duration of benefits generates parental leave savings of 25 EUR.
-Finally, the reform generates long-term losses in earnings of 647 EUR, which, assuming a tax rate of 27%, translates into tax revenue loss of 175 EUR.
-Taken together, the total net costs of changing the duration of benefits is equal to 1048 EUR.
+The increase in UI spending driven by the increase in benefit duration is equal to 6381 EUR, a much higher effect than the replacement rate reform given the higher generosity of the duration reform.
+Increasing the duration of benefits generates parental leave savings of 177 EUR.
+Finally, the reform generates long-term losses in tax revenue of 1241 EUR.
+Taken together, the total net costs of changing the duration of benefits is equal to 7445 EUR.